Panopticon-Project/panopticon-admin/EXAMPLE_APT.md

 * [Yet Another APT](URL to source)

 ### Intrusion Set
-A grouped set of adversarial behaviors and resources with common properties believed to be orchestrated by a single threat actor.

 #### Malware
-A type of TTP, also known as malicious code and malicious software, used to compromise the confidentiality, integrity, or availability of a victim’s data or system.
 * Names - Extra Muffins, any other name the malware goes by
 * Functionality - Backdoor, keylogger, anything else it can do
 * MD5 - 001dd76872d80801692ff942308c64e6